The Best Chemistry Sets for KidsScience

 6. Kids First Chemistry Set

-An example of this is making test tube racks from plaster that they learn to make themselves, which your kids will then use in further experiments.
+An example of this is making test tube racks from plaster they learn to make themselves, which they will then get to use in a future project.

 With hands-on fun, this kit will help your child understand crystallization, color, thermal flow, and evaporation.
 In the process, kids will also become familiar with the basic equipment used in chemistry.